devschooldevops/02_linux/7_linux_file_systems.md

     - a DAS device could be a single internal hard disk or or multiple external hard disks (JBOD)
     - there are no networking layers between computer and storage
     - protocols: **SATA**, **SCSI**, **SAS**
-    - for reduncy and/or performance disks can be clustered in **RAID**
+    - for redundancy and/or performance disks can be clustered in **RAID**
   - **SAN** (Storage Area Network):
     - an enterprise system that provides access to consolidated block-level data storage
     - devices exposed by SANs appear to the operating system as locally-attached devices